 How To Detect The Infestation Of Ants In your Well

-The only and the best way to determine do you have an infested well with ants is to check your water appliances and plumbing.
-That includes checking around your well itself and the faucets in your home, and don’t forget about all the water filters.
+The only and the best way to determine if you have an ant-infested well is to check your water appliances and plumbing, which includes checking around the well itself, faucets, and water filters in your home.

-One easy way to check if your well is infested with ants is to remove the well cap and use the flashlight to check the inside of the casing pipe.
+To check your well, remove the well cap and use the flashlight to check the inside of the casing pipe.
 Be sure to turn off the system’s electricity before starting this operation.

-Newer systems already have built-in caps that prevent infestations of insects, but older systems should be checked.
+Newer systems already have built-in caps that prevent infestations of insects and other foreign objects.
+However, if you have an older well system, you should be double checking it.

 How to Clean Your Well From Ants